 - Does the eye doctor have specialty training or specific skills?

-It goes without saying that the eye care industry has changed so much in recent years.
-The development in technology makes it possible for eye doctors to have in-office tools and equipment to optimize the overall experience for each patient.
+It goes without saying that the eye care industry has changed in recent years.
+Technological development makes it possible to optimize the overall experience for each patient.

 As eye care technology continues to improve, make sure you visit an eye doctor committed to staying current in the industry.